bckohan/lahop-tracker/README.md

 This script finds every HOP sent where the current email address was the address of record on the HOP and does two things:

-* tags the thread with the HOP tag
+* tags the thread with the HOP label
 * forwards each message in the thread to the configured address

 To use this script, login to the email address holding the HOPs to forward and navigate to https://script.google.com/.
 Create a project called "Forward Hops" (or whaterver) and paste the [forwardHops.gs](https://github.com/bckohan/lahop-tracker/blob/main/forwardHops.gs) code into the editor.
 Edit the FORWARD_TO address at the top of the file and hit the run button.
 Only run this script once for each address.